keepoma/structural_PIPE/j_code_home/FIRSTPIPE_README.txt

+# Structural Data Processing Pipelines (BIDS-Compatible)

+This folder contains pipelines adapted to the BIDS format for structural data processing.
+Before running the pipelines, ensure all requirements are met.

+## 1. Software Requirements

-1. Make sure to install all required software packages (e.g., MRtrix, ANTs, FSL, TractSeg, etc.) must be installed
+Make sure the following software packages are installed:
+-MRtrix3
+-ANTs
+-FSL
+-TractSeg

+## 2. Python Version Compatibility
-2. Python version must be <= 3.11 for proper functioning with MRtrix outdated (include version here) "imp" module, this can be achieved my creating and activating a py311 conda environment
+For proper functioning with MRtrix (which uses the outdated "imp" module), Python must be ≤ 3.11.
+To ensure compatibility, create and activate a Conda environment with Python 3.11.

+## 3. Running the Pipelines
-3. After activating conda env, execute main_first_pipe.py from terminal located in the same directory
+After activating your Conda environment execute the desired pipeline from the terminal:
+-**j_complete_pipe.py**
+Runs preprocessing and both the regional and connectome generation pipelines for pre- and post-therapy sessions for all subjects in the specified root directory.
+-**j_connectome_pipe.py**
+Runs preprocessing and generates the connectome.
+-**j_gen_bundle.py**
+Runs preprocessing and generates bundles.

+Note: The statistical analysis pipelines have been adapted for my specific needs and may not be relevant for other users.

+## 4. Usage Example
-4. The command expects a --root argument to study subjects directory,
+The command expects a `--root` argument that points to the study subjects directory.
+For example:
-example: python3 main_first_pipe.py --root "/media/nas/nikita/test_study"
+`python3 j_complete_pipe.py --root "/media/nas/nikita/test_study"`